OpenBSD: Network appliances

-Foreign operating systems
+Other operating systems

-Some versions of Microsoft's Services for UNIX, an extension to the Windows operating system to provide Unix-like functionality, use much of the OpenBSD code base that is included in the Interix interoperability suite, developed by Softway Systems Inc., which Microsoft acquired in 1999.
+Some versions of Microsoft's Windows Services for UNIX, an extension to the Windows operating system to provide Unix-like functionality, used much of the OpenBSD code base that is included in the Interix interoperability suite, developed by Softway Systems Inc., which Microsoft acquired in 1999.
 Core Force, a security product for Windows, is based on OpenBSD's pf firewall.
 The pf firewall is also found in other operating systems: including FreeBSD, and macOS.

 Personal computers

 OpenBSD ships with Xenocara, an implementation of the X Window System, and is suitable as a desktop operating system for personal computers, including laptops.
-As of September 2018, OpenBSD includes approximately 8000 packages in its software repository, including desktop environments such as GNOME, Plasma 4, and Xfce, and web browsers such as Firefox and Chromium.
+As of September 2018, OpenBSD includes approximately 8000 packages in its software repository, including desktop environments such as Lumina, GNOME, KDE Plasma, and Xfce, and web browsers such as Firefox and Chromium.
 The project also includes three window managers in the main distribution: cwm, FVWM (part of the default configuration for Xenocara), and twm.